GowthamanG/tree-regularisation/README.md

 For `--sample` you can either enter `parabola` or `cosine`, for `--size` any sample size you want, we recommend a large number for that, and for `--path` use the directory path `dataset\parabola` or `dataset\cosine`.
-This repository already contains samples, the parabola set with 20'000 samples, and the cosine set with 35'000 samples.
+This repository already has a set of data samples in the "dataset" directory, a parabola set with 20'000 samples, and a cosine set with 35'000 samples.

 If you run the script it will open two plots, a scatter plot with data points, and a plot with the error zone, where a noise was added.
 These plots shows how densely the data points are distributed.

 ## Training
-To execute the script for training, run the following command:
+To execute the script to train and regularize the network, run the following command:

 ```
 python train.py --label <label> --lambda_init <initial lambda> --lambda_target <target lambda> --ep <total number of epochs>